 New Zealand is arguably one of the most beautiful countries in the world.
 From the tropical forests, sandy beaches and gentle rolling hills in the north to the daunting peaks, mysterious fjords and massive glaciers in the south, New Zealand offers visitors a wide array of natural highlights as well as excellent cuisine and local wines.
 There’s literally something to do for everyone: you could go on a leisurely cruise, laze on a pristine beach, rub noses with the Maori, gawk at impressive geysers, hike through majestic scenery or partake in a variety of thrilling activities such as bungee-jumping into a canyon, making 360-degree spins in a jet-boat or paragliding off the edge of a mountain.

-As a contribution to #Blog4NZ, an initiative by travel bloggers to support tourism in New Zealand following the devastating earthquake in Christchurch, I’ve compiled a list of ten things I did in New Zealand which I would recommend to everyone.
+I’ve been to New Zealand only once but explored the country from its northernmost point to the southern shores of South Island.
+I’ve compiled a list of ten things to do in New Zealand which I would recommend to everyone.
 Enjoy!

 1. Explore Mt.
 Cook National Park – this national park is home to New Zealand’s highest mountain, Mt.
 Cook.
 Within the park boundaries are an impressive variety of snow-capped peaks, glistening turquoise lakes, glaciers and broad plains.